Tickets Available Now

 Our Esteemed Funders – Click To Open

+This world premiere run is made possible, in part, by a grant from Axe-Houghton Foundation.
+Pregones/PRTT’s Mainstage is also generously funded by Ford Foundation, Howard Gilman Foundation, Shubert Foundation, and Scherman Foundation.
 This program is also made possible, in part, by public funds from the New York City Department of Cultural Affairs, in partnership with the City Council, and the New York State Council on the Arts, with the support of the Governor’s Office and the New York State Legislature.
-For a full list of our funders, visit www.pregonesprtt.org.
+For a full list of our funders, click here.

 Directions to Pregones Theater in The Bronx – Click To Open